waghanza/cyclone/appskel/signup/README.md

     twistd -n cyclone --help
     twistd -n cyclone -r $modname.web.Application [--help]

+    or just run ./start.sh

 For production:

     twistd cyclone \
             --logfile=/var/log/$project.log \
             --pidfile=/var/run/$project.pid \
             -r $modname.web.Application

-### Convert this document to HTML

-Well, since this is a web server, it might be a good idea to convert this document to HTML before getting into customization details.

-This can be done using [markdown](http://daringfireball.net/projects/markdown/).

-	brew install markdown
-	markdown README.md > frontend/static/readme.html

-And point your browser to <http://localhost:8888/static/readme.html> after this server is running.
+    or check scripts/debian-init.d and scripts/debian-multicore-init.d

 ## Customization

 This section is dedicated to explaining how to customize your brand new package.

 ### Databases

 cyclone provides built-in support for SQLite and Redis databases.
 It also supports any RDBM supported by the ``twisted.enterprise.adbapi`` module, like MySQL or PostgreSQL.

 The default configuration file ``$modname.conf`` ships with pre-configured settings for SQLite, Redis and MySQL.

-The code for loading all the database settings is in ``$modname/config.py``.
+The code for loading all the database settings is in ``$modname/config.py`` and is required by this application.
-Feel free to comment or even remove such code, and configuration entries.
-It shouldn't break the web server.

-Take a look at ``$modname/utils.py``, which is where persistent database connections are initialized.
+Take a look at ``$modname/storage.py``, which is where persistent database connections are initialized.

+This template uses the experimental ``$modname/txdbapi.py`` for interacting with MySQL.

+### Email

+Please edit ``$modname.conf`` and adjust the email settings.
+This server sends email on user sign up, and to reset passwords.

 ### Internationalization